karshee/qdb-php/security-camera-feed/README.md

 - User-select disabled on camera feeds

 ### Additional Security Notes
 This implementation includes basic client-side security measures.
-For a production environment, should also implement:
+For a production environment, you should also implement:
 - User authentication
 - HTTPS
 - Server-side validation
 - Access control
 - Rate limiting
 - Secure video streaming

+## Browser Compatibility
+- Chrome (recommended)
+- Firefox
+- Safari
+- Edge

+## License
+This project is open source and available under the MIT License.